Sebastián Keitel

-Sebastián Keitel Bianchi (born February 14, 1973, in Santiago) is a Chilean ex-sprinter who competed mostly in the 200 metres.
+Sebastián Keitel Bianchi (born February 14, 1973) is a Chilean former sprinter who competed mostly in the 200 metres.
 He was coached by renowned Chilean coach Pedro Soto Acuña.

 Biography

-Sebastián Keitel comes from an athletics family, his father Alberto Keitel, was a sprinter in the 1960s, his grandmother, María Cristina Böcke was the South American discus throw champion in 1939.
+Sebastián Keitel comes from an athletics family, his grandfather, Alberto Keitel was a sprinter in the 1930s, while his father Alberto Keitel Jr. in the 1960s.
+His grandmother, María Cristina Böcke was the South American discus throw champion in 1939.

 He has been successful at the regional level, and won a bronze medal at the 1995 World Indoor Championships.
 He currently holds the national records of Chile in the 100 metres (10.10) and the 200 metres (20.15).
-He was considered at the time to be the fastest white man in the world in the 200 meter dash.
+At his prime, he was regarded as the fastest Caucasian man in the world in the 200 metres.

 Political career

+After his retirement, Keitel was a candidate to councillor for Santiago commune in 2012.

-After his retirement, Keitel announced that he would run as a candidate for the Chamber of Deputies of Chile for the 2017 Chilean general election, as an independent affiliated with Political Evolution.
+Later, Keitel announced that he would run as a candidate for the Chamber of Deputies of Chile for the 2017 Chilean general election, as an independent affiliated with Political Evolution.

+TV career

+In 2012 and 2013, Keitel served as host and trainer for the Chilean reality show Mundos Opuestos (Opposite Worlds) from Canal 13.

+In 2013, Keitel served as a judge for the Chilean talent show Salta Si Puedes (Jump If You Can) from Chilevisión.